Adversarial score matching and improved sampling for image generation: Background

 where $p(\boldsymbol{\tilde{x}}, \boldsymbol{x}, \sigma) = q_\sigma(\boldsymbol{\tilde{x}} | \boldsymbol{x})p(\boldsymbol{x})p(\sigma)$.
 We define further $q_{\sigma}(\boldsymbol{\tilde{x}}|\boldsymbol{x}) = \mathcal{N}(\boldsymbol{\tilde{x}} | {\boldsymbol{x}},\sigma^2 \boldsymbol{I})$ the corrupted data distribution, $p(\boldsymbol{x})$ the training data distribution, and $p(\sigma)$ the uniform distribution over a set $\{\sigma_i\}$ corresponding to different levels of noise.
 In practice, this set is defined as a geometric progression between $\sigma_1$ and $\sigma_L$ (with $L$ chosen according to some computational budget):

 Rather than having to learn a different score function for every $\sigma_i$, one can train an unconditional score network by defining $s_{\theta}(\boldsymbol{\tilde{x}},\sigma_i)=s_{\theta}(\boldsymbol{\tilde{x}})/\sigma_i$, and then minimizing Eq. \ref{eqn:score}.
 While unconditional networks are less heavy computationally, it remains an open question whether conditioning helps performance. \citet{li2019learning} and \citet{song2020improved} found that the unconditional network produced better samples, while \citet{ho2020denoising} obtained better results than both of them using a conditional network.
-Additionally, the conditional score function described in \citet{AR-DAE} gives evidence supporting the benefits of conditioning when the noise becomes small.
+Additionally, the denoising autoencoder described in \citet{AR-DAE} gives evidence supporting the benefits of conditioning when the noise becomes small (also see App.~\ref{app:C} and~\ref{app:D} for a theoretical discussion of the difference).
 While our experiments are conducted with unconditional networks, we believe our techniques can be straightforwardly applied to conditional networks; we leave that extension for future work.